estjl95/EuroMillionsMasterWizard/README.md

 ---

-## 🌐 Versão internacional
+## 🌐 International version

-Em desenvolvimento:
+Development in progress:

 > An English version of this `README.md` will soon be available under `README_en.md`, featuring full instructions and international formatting.